vohvelikissa/vohvelikissa.github.io/README.md

 ## manipulation tactics

 ## Just Park api

+This app is not really in my country so I do not care about touching those mediocre bytes of data that may or may not be in this app combination

 ### web app
 - [ ] automate profile triangulation
 - [ ] automate api profiling